yzhang18/RNA-SeqEZPZ-NF/README.md

 2. You would need to put your FASTQ files in directory under ```RNA-SeqEZPZ```.
 For example ```RNA-SeqEZPZ/raw_data/fastq```.
 3. Go to ```RNA-SeqEZPZ``` folder and run ```run_shiny_analysis.sh``` with filepath that contains both FASTQ, reference fasta, gtf files and also where you want to save your analysis.
    <br />
-   For example, if your FASTQ files are inside ```RNA-SeqEZPZ/raw_data/fastq```, your reference are inside ```RNA-SeqEZPZ/ref``` and you want to save your analysis under the ```RNA-SeqEZPZ``` folder, since all of your folders are downstream of RNA-SeqEZPZ, you can simply specify ```filepath=.```.
+   For example, if your FASTQ files are inside ```RNA-SeqEZPZ/raw_data/fastq```, your reference are inside ```RNA-SeqEZPZ/ref``` and you want to save your analysis under the ```RNA-SeqEZPZ``` folder.
+   Since all of your folders are downstream of RNA-SeqEZPZ, assuming you are in RNA-SeqEZPZ folder, you can simply specify ```filepath=.```.
 The dot means setting filepath to the current folder.
   ```
-   # if you are currently in RNA-SeqEZPZ/ref/danRer11 folder following step 1 of running your own dataset, you have to go up
+   # if you are currently in RNA-SeqEZPZ/ref/danRer11 folder following step 1 of running your own dataset,
+   # you have to go up twice to go to RNA-SeqEZPZ folder
    cd ../..
    bash scripts/run_shiny_analysis.sh filepath=.
   ```